carboclan/y3d-protocol/README.md

 ## FAQ

 - How much will i lose at most?

 You will lose 5% of your LP token if you jump in and go out immediately.

 - What am I going to win?

-You are going to mining our y3d token and might win other LP token once a staker exit the scam before you.
+You are going to mining our y3d token and might win other LP token once another player exit the scam before you.

 - Will I lose the transaction fee during staking?

-No you won't.
+No you won't since you will get 95% of your LP token(and many else) back after exit the scam.

 ## Develop